kbekher/ab-testing-cli-ts/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

-A command-line interface (CLI) tool designed to streamline the creation of A/B test boilerplate code, as well as the creation and management of experiments in Kameleoon.
+A command-line interface (CLI) tool built with **TypeScript** and **Ink**, designed to streamline the creation of A/B test boilerplate code, as well as the creation and management of experiments in Kameleoon.

 With this tool, you can quickly generate the necessary structure and components needed to set up A/B tests for your projects — saving time and ensuring consistency.